offthedial/site/src/pages/faq.md

 Yes!
 If there are at-least 4 teams, 1 match from each preliminary round will be streamed.
 There will be a five-minute break before the first finals match.
 All finals matches will be streamed as well.

 #### How are disputes/issues resolved?
 If you have any problems before the tournament, <Mention>#helpdesk</Mention> is the place to go.
-During the tournament we use smash.gg chat, if you have a dispute you can call a moderator directly on the website.

-#### What is ELO?
-In general, the ELO rating system is a way of calculating the relative skill levels of players.
-In our case, we calculate your in-game ELO when you enter your ranks and use it as one of the factors when balancing teams.

-You can read more about ELO on [wikipedia](https://en.wikipedia.org/wiki/Elo_rating_system).
+If you've registered, there's also a <Mention>#tourney-helpdesk</Mention>.
+During the tournament, we would prefer if you

 #### How are teams balanced?
-Off the Dial Bot will assign players numerical values for all aspects of play.
-This includes ranks, play style and previous tournament experience.
+Teams are calculated based on your ranks, play style and previous competitive experience.
+All of these are converted into numerical values and then teams are created into drafts using code, and then balanced using human balancing.

 #### What is Swiss?
 Swiss is a bracket format, like Single Elimination or Round Robin.
 However, there are some things that set Swiss apart from other systems.
 First of all, it's non-eliminating, meaning you play the same amount of rounds regardless of if you lose or not.
 Swiss pairs you up with people that are closest to the same win/loss record as you, making sure all rounds are as balanced as possible.